 If only things were that simple as healthy flirting.
 Sexting can lead to complications (more on that below) and more than the act, it’s the repercussions that lead to trouble in paradise.

 So if you are still wondering is sexting cheating, especially if you are in an exclusive monogamous relationship, the simple answer is: Yes.
 It’s a form of infidelity that does not deserve to be completely condemned and punished but definitely frowned upon.
+If you’re wondering, ‘why do guys sext when they have a girlfriend?’ we wish we had solid reasons to give you.

 Related Reading: How To Find Out If Your Partner Is Cheating Online?